open-webrtc-toolkit/owt-client-android/docs/index.md

-The Open Media Streamer Client Android SDK Documentation
+The Open WebRTC Toolkit Client Android SDK Documentation
 ===============================
 # 1 Introduction {#section1}
-The Open Media Streamer Client SDK for Android, OMS Android briefly, provides helpful tools (including a sample Android application) for developing Android native WebRTC applications using Java APIs.
+The Open WebRTC Toolkit Client SDK for Android, OWT Android briefly, provides helpful tools (including a sample Android application) for developing Android native WebRTC applications using Java APIs.
 The SDK is distributed in the `CS_WebRTC_Client_SDK_Android.<ver>.zip` release package.

 Please refer to the Release Notes for the latest information in the SDK release package, including new features, fixed bugs and known issues.

 # 2 Supported platforms {#section2}
-OMS Android requires using Android SDK API level 16 or above.
+OWT Android requires using Android SDK API level 16 or above.
 In order to use hardware media codec, API level 19 is recommended.

 The following devices have been validated with our SDK: